 - Outbound links: Use these to provide your readers with more information and references about your content.
 Avoid undisclosed paid ad links or any link that doesn’t help your readers.

 A responsive theme reorganizes your website for different screen sizes so visitors who are looking at your website on their phone or tablet will automatically see your full content in an easily readable format.
 It also means that your visitors will recognize your content and know where to find things, whether they’re on a laptop or phone.

 If it’s hard for visitors to navigate through your website on their phone, they’ll quickly leave and bounce right back to their search results.
 And since search engines want to promote helpful websites, if visitors bounce quickly from your website back to their search, the search engine will make a note of that, and it can hurt your website’s ranking.

 Under Settings > Reading, there is a line that says “Search Engine Visibility.”
 Make sure that box is not checked.
 We know the wording around this is confusing, but checking that box actually checks “Discourage search engines from indexing this site” and stops search engines from indexing your site.

 SEO plugins can help you easily optimize your website content.
 There are quite a few WordPress SEO plugins out there.
 The two most popular are Yoast SEO and All in One SEO Pack.
 (Yes, you have to choose one–don’t use multiple SEO plugins at the same time.)
 Both of these plugins cover what you need for optimization.
 One difference is that Yoast SEO does content analysis and provides suggestions on how you can improve your SEO within a post.
 Another difference is that the Yoast SEO license is cheaper if you only need it for one site, while a single license of All in One SEO can be used on multiple sites.

-We have SEO packages and tools that can help.
+We have SEO packages that can help.
 The best way to figure out what might work for you is to ask.